mjesbar/jobpost/README.md

 `./run`

 Scheduling the `run` command for your purposes, can mantain a Catalog constantly populating.
-Due to job posting behaivor, I would recommend set the schedule daily.
+Due to job posting behaivor, I would recommend set the period of execution daily.